mgiammar/mgiammar/README.md

-- 👋 Hi, I’m Matthew Giammar
-- 🌱 I’m currently studying biochemistry at OSU
+Hi, I’m Matthew Giammar, a Computational Biology PhD student at the University of California, Berkeley.

 <!---
 mgiammar/mgiammar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.